 From stock devastation to stock recovery

-“It’s a great result for abs aficionados across the metro, after a decision was made in 2015 to reduce the bag limit from 20 to 15 and add in a 20-tonne total allowable catch limit that effectively reduced the season from five to four days,” Dr Rowland said.
+“It’s a great result for ab aficionados across the metro, after a decision was made in 2015 to protect abalone stocks by reducing the bag limit from 20 to 15 and adding in a 20-tonne total allowable catch limit that effectively reduced the season from five to four days,” Dr Rowland said.

 The fishing effort reduction came on the back of the marine heatwave in 2010/11 that had a devastating impact on metro abalone stocks.